Skip to main content

 8.5 Carrier Disclaimer.
 SMS messages are delivered via Telnyx.
 Message and data rates may apply depending on the End Customer’s mobile carrier and plan.
 Carriers are not liable for delayed or undelivered messages.
 Delivery success may vary by carrier and geography.

 8a.4 Caller-ID Match.
-When a known End Customer calls a KeyBolt + Phone number, KeyBolt looks up that number against the Subscriber’s customer database and surfaces the matching customer name and most recent job to the shop staff before the call is answered.
+When a known End Customer calls a KeyBolt Pro number, KeyBolt looks up that number against the Subscriber’s customer database and surfaces the matching customer name and most recent job to the shop staff before the call is answered.
 End Customers may opt out of this matching by removing their phone number from the Subscriber’s records.

-8a.6 Retention.
-Call recordings, transcripts, and call metadata are retained as part of the customer’s record per Section 10.
-Telephony webhook diagnostic events from Telnyx (call-progress events used for routing) are retained for 30 days, then deleted.
+• Telephony webhook diagnostic events from Telnyx (call-progress events used for routing) are retained for 30 days, then deleted.

 8a.7 Access.
 Call recordings and transcripts are visible only to authenticated users belonging to the Subscriber’s organization, protected by the same row-level security policies as the rest of the customer record.
 KeyBolt employees cannot access call audio or transcripts.